 A program of study must be filed during the first semester of enrollment in the PTPP.
 Preprofessional students completing 87 hours (the university limit for registering without a program of study) who have not been admitted to the PTPP are provided a registration waiver by the College of Education.
-See pages 79-83 for "University Graduation Requirements."
+See "University Graduation Requirements," page 81.